Market Research

 - Indirect competitors (different solution, same problem)

-- Direct: Other meal planning apps
+- Direct: other meal planning apps

-- Indirect: Recipe websites, food blogs
+- Indirect: recipe websites, food blogs

 - Substitutes: Pinterest, cookbooks, winging it